ActivitySim/activitysim/docs/abmexample.rst

 Treatment of time
 ~~~~~~~~~~~~~~~~~

-The model system functions at a temporal resolution of one hour.
+The TM1 example model system functions at a temporal resolution of one hour.
 These one hour increments
 begin with 3 AM and end with 3 AM the next day.
 Temporal integrity is ensured so that no
 activities are scheduled with conflicting time windows, with the exception of short
 activities/tours that are completed within a one hour increment.
 For example, a person may have